bulletmark/edir/README.md

     invocation of your editor, and/or to set default `edir` command arguments.
 See below.

+15. Contrary to what it's name implies, `vidir` actually respects your `$EDITOR` variable and runs your preferred editor like `edir` does but `edir` has been given a generic name to make this more apparent.

-15. `edir` is very strict about the format of the lines you edit and immediately exits with an error message (before changing anything) if you format one of the lines incorrectly.
+16. `edir` is very strict about the format of the lines you edit and immediately exits with an error message (before changing anything) if you format one of the lines incorrectly.
 All lines in the edited
     list: